jurrien-suse/migrate_hpux_to_sles/output/migrating_from_hpux_to_sles.md

 ### The Philosophy: Immutable Vendors, Mutable Admins

-In HP-UX, the operating system and the local configuration are commingled.
+In HP-UX, as well as in earlier Linux distributions, the operating system and the local configuration are commingled.
+Let's review what this means taken a patch update as an example:

 * **HP-UX Reality:** When you install a patch (PHSS\_xxxxx), it might update a config file in /etc/opt/.
 If the administrator had modified that file, SD-UX might create a .save file or simply overwrite it, leading to "configuration drift" and breakage during patching.
 * **SLES 16 Philosophy:** The /usr directory is the sole property of the OS vendor (SUSE).
 It is treated as immutable and can be mounted read-only.
 The /etc directory is the sole property of the administrator.
+This means that whatever changes an administrator has done in /etc, it will not be overwritten by a patch update.

 ### Practical Implications of UsrEtc